0xcacti/interpreter/README.md

 I used this project to learn rust, and I imagine it isn't the most idiomatic rust code.
 Please feel free to rip my implementation to shreds.

-### Wait, there's more

-I decided I wanted to learn how tree-sitter worked, so I created a parser for monkey.
-You can add the parser to neovim to get syntax highlighting.
+// Sidebar

+This is much later, oh and I'm still bad at rust, but I wanted to learn more about syntax highlighting and lsps, so I went ahead and implemented a tree-sitter grammar for monkey.
+I'm currently in the process of adding an lsp for monkey, but I'm trying to implement the LSP from "scratch" so it's taking a bit.

 ### Instructions